blairpaul8/myshell_cs302/README.md

 ## Functionality

-  - This is a basic shell implementation that the user can run commands found in /usr/bin
+  - This is a basic shell implementation that can run commands found in /usr/bin
-  - A few built-in commands were implemented such as cd, help, exit, and echo (needed on my macbook)
+  - A few built-in commands were implemented such as cd, help, exit, and echo
   - File i/o redirection
   - piping between processes